alex-ruddell/alex-ruddell-online/README.md

 ## Thanks!

 Thanks for stopping by!
-Don't hesitate to reach out to me at [imalexruddell@gmail.com](mailto:imalexruddell@gmail.com), or on LinkedIn, if you want to chat about anything at all!
+Don't hesitate to reach out to me at [in/alexrsruddell](https://www.linkedin.com/in/alexrsruddell/) on LinkedIn if you want to chat about anything at all!